torriem/QtAgOpenGPS/README.md

 formgps.h is required by just about class in the project, changes to formgps.h require a rebuild of every single object file.

-Some symbols like function names have been changed to lower case letter first, following the convention Qt uses, and is often common in C++.
+Earlier I changed the case of methods to be more standard C++.
+I've started to undo that and make the method calls as close to AOG's original names as possible.

-Capital first letters are reserved for class names.
-However most variables, functions, and methods, retain the AOG names, unless architectural differences require moving code into different sections.
+Mmost variables, functions, and methods, retain the AOG names, unless architectural differences require moving code into different sections.
 For example, the OpenGL code runs in a different thread than the main GUI loop, the logic to set UI state has been pulled out of the function